oaalanism/intelligent-storage/README.md

 # intelligent-storage, detection and feature extraction

-This is the re-identification project that has the goal to associate people using features obtained with a depth camera D455 of Intel RealSense
+This is the re-identification project that has the goal to associate people using features obtained with a depth camera D455 of Intel RealSense.

+##intelligent-storage

 First store depth frame data :